Ekta-9/Ekta-9/README.md

 ---

-I build systems that sit at the intersection of AI/ML and backend engineering — training and deploying models, securing the APIs around them, and shipping things that hold up outside a notebook.
-Currently exploring computer vision, RAG pipelines, and applied NLP.
+I build systems where AI/ML meets backend engineering.
+Training models, wiring them into secure APIs, and shipping things that actually hold up in production.
+Always looking to contribute to something impactful.

 ---